 For more information, click here.

 Donated clothes can be dropped off at Clothes That Work located at the Job Center, 1133 S. Edwin C. Moses Blvd., Suite 392.
 They will be accepting clothes Mondays through Fridays from 9 a.m. to 4 p.m.
-For more information call (937)222-3778.Grab the FREE WDTN News App for iPhone or Android.
+For more information call (937)222-3778.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.